Michael Sullivan, Sr.

 - Even though he ends up ordering a hit on his surrogate son, Sullivan, to protect Connor, it's clear he still cares about him and tries to give him every opportunity to let the grudge die so Rooney can spare his life.
 When Sullivan comes to kill him, Rooney tells him he's happy he's the one doing it.

 - Even Evil Has Standards: He orders a hit on his surrogate son, Sullivan, to protect his biological son from his wrath.
 However, he refuses to order a hit against Michael Jr., regardless of the threat he could pose in the future or what he's seen, because he's a child.
+On a lesser note, Rooney also refuses to get the mob involved in the labor unions:"What men do after work is what made us rich.
+No need to screw them at work."

 - Evil Old Folks: An old Don who is still a large presence in the criminal underworld.